schonewillejacob/3dprototypelandscape/README.md

-# 3dprototypelandscape
+# Assignment 2
-test2
+COMP360, AB1, Group 1

+## Planned Features
-# Gavin
+Gavin
-- Landscape mesh

-# Namya Kamboj
+Namya
-- Add texture to landscape mesh

-# Harjot
+Harjot
-- Brief

-# Vaishnavi
+Vaishnavi
- -Did some research work and made another brief document for more knowledge.

-# Jacob
+Jacob
-- Noise work.
-For example, per vertex albedo mapping.
+Karan

+Revise Landscape mesh UV 		- Gavin and Jacob
+Spline curve and Sprite3D 		- Namya and Vaishnavi Glider import and transforms	- Harjot and Jacob
+Breif and report-in 			- Karanjit

+The features will be touched by October 8th.